mossgreen/mossgreen.github.io/_posts/2020-03-03-AWS-Services-Security.md

 ### Centralized identity Management (AWS Accounts)

 - tens or hundreds of AWS accounts in an organization
-- need central store of IDs - either IAM or an external provider
+- need a central store of IDs - either IAM or an external provider
-- roels switching used fro man ID account into memeber accounts
+- roles switching used fro man ID account into member accounts

-### Congito vs. others
+### Cognito vs. others

 Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
 Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0.

-Congito user pool provides sign up and sign in funcitonality along with identity pool which provides temp credentials for using aws services.
+Cognito user pool provides sign up and sign-in functionality along with an identity pool that provides temp credentials for using AWS services.

 - KMS is for encryption, not for IAM
 - Directory Service is for connecting on Prep AD.